-We are New Zealand’s only social services organisation that has a specialist focus on families led by one person and we have been supporting families led by one person for over 60 years.
+We are New Zealand’s only social services organisation that has a specialist focus on families led by one person, and we have been supporting families led by one parent for over 65 years.

 Birthright through the years